-Probably not the first thing you think of when it comes to Hawaii, but a zipline tour of Maui is actually an exhilarating way to see this island’s beautiful scenery.
+Probably not the first thing you think of when it comes to Hawaii, but a zip line tour of Maui is actually an exhilarating way to see this island’s beautiful scenery.
 The course offers eight zipline experiences, with the final ride a thrilling 3,600 feet long.
 Flyin’ Hawaiian is so long that you begin in one town and end in a different one, having sailed speedily over the jungle and mountain terrain of this beautiful island.
 Whopping speeds of 55 miles per hour can be reached on the line, making it feel like you are flying over the West Maui Mountains and beyond.

 Canada with Seattle Visit

 Exploring the amazing replicas of First Nations totem poles at the Royal BC Museum is an experience not to be missed on your visit to Victoria.
 Mostly carved by Gitxsan, Haida and Kwakwaka’wakw artists, these beautiful artefacts are a wonderful example of the skill of indigenous artisans in the region.
 Created as monuments to commemorate ancestry, histories, people, or events, the totem poles would have held pride of place in the community.
-Wealthy families, or those with impressive lineage, would often have totem poles outside their houses carved with the family crest.
-Make sure you get a photograph with your favourite!
+Wealthy families, or those with an impressive lineage, would often have totem poles outside their houses carved with the family crest.
+Make sure you get a photograph of your favourite!

 Seattle’s seaplanes are perfect if you’re after an unforgettable adventure.
 Flightseeing and island hopping are both great ways to see the city and its beautiful surroundings, whether you just want a tour of the sky or you’d rather set down and enjoy the nearby islands.
 You can even take a luxurious ‘dinner flight’, where you are flown to a popular restaurant on one of the islands around Seattle and then fly home.
-It’s not often you get to live the rock star lifestyle, but in Seattle you can do just that!
+It’s not often you get to live the rock star lifestyle, but in Seattle, you can do just that!